yseif/CF_project/README.md

 # CF_project
-Machine learning and pan genome analysis of CF strains
+Machine learning and pan genome scripts for the analysis of cystic fibrosis strains